EuroPython/website/data/pages-content/cfp.md

 * If you’re from a background which is well-represented in most Python groups, get involved - we want your help making a difference.

-* If you’re worried about not being technical enough, get involved - your fresh perspective will be invaluable.
+* If you’re worried about not having enough technical knowledge, get involved - your fresh perspective will be invaluable.

 * If you think you’re an imposter, join us - many of the EuroPython organisers